watatomo/enstars-wiki/p/ss.md

 - A lot of patience

 ## Removing Shadows from SS Sprites

+***The current update to the SS Animator removes the shadows!
+So this step isn't required anymore.***

 While this is optional, I personally prefer to remove shadows from the sprites.
 The colors/opacity for them are quite inconsistent anyways.